consilience/laravel-api-token-generator/README.md

     'token_field' => 'my_api_token_column',

+Note: this package does not add the API token column to your users table.
+That is a step for other packages or your application deployment.

 ### Usage

-Set a new token or replace the existing token for a user:
+Generate a new token or replace the existing token for a user:

-    php artisan apitoken:generate --id=123
+    php artisan apitoken:generate --id=123 --generate
-    php artisan apitoken:generate --id=5fd40c23-fcda-4bdc-a07c-f2bfeb56bb03
+    php artisan apitoken:generate --id=5fd40c23-fcda-4bdc-a07c-f2bfeb56bb03 --generate

-The `id` is normally an integer, but some this should also work if the `id` is a string such as UUID.
+The `id` is normally an integer, but some this should also work if the `id` is a string such as *UUID*.

-The token will only be displayed once.
+A generated token will only be displayed once.
 It is encrypted for saving against the model, so cannot be recovered if not recorded immediately.

 Where users are uniquely identified by another column, then that column can be used to identify the model instance to update with a new token:

-    php artisan apitoken:generate --name=bloggs@example.com
+    php artisan apitoken:generate --name=bloggs@example.com --generate

+Rather than generating a random token, you can set your own explicit tokanes.
+Use the `--token=` option to do this instead of the `--generate` option.

+    php artisan apitoken:generate --id=123 --token=d8a928b2043db77e340b523547bf16cb4aa483f0645fe0a290ed1f20aab76257

+If using for automated deployment, you may want to use the `--no-ansi` option to remove control characters.